 When the word “gathering” is used, it brings to mind cattle drives, chases and post-Western cinematic drama of a corral filled with the conquered.
 This is not humane, productive or labor efficient, nor is it in any way the correct method of gathering bison.

 The most efficient method of gathering bison is to harvest a positive relationship by feeding them where you want them, and simply closing the gate.
-Feeding them in a large corral or in close proximity to the corral in a smaller control pasture, is the best way to mitigate their fear of being contained.
-Low stress bison gathering is simply a matter of planning.
+Feeding them in a large corral or in close proximity to the corral in a smaller control pasture is the best way to mitigate their fear of being contained.
+Low-stress bison gathering is simply a matter of planning.
 Never plan to gather bison and work them the same day.
 Always gather a day or two before you plan to work them.
 This time allows time to accept containment and will reduce stress and benefit labor efficiency during the bison work the next day.

-Stress reduction and labor efficiency are both moneymakers and components of humane protocol.
+Stress reduction and labor efficiency are both moneymakers and components of a humane protocol.
 If the holding corral or pen is not big enough, negative behaviors will become obvious and, if documented, can be addressed for the future.

 Bison need extra room when they are contained and/or in waiting to be allowed through the handling facility.
-Extra space allows them to escape from each other, and reduces the incidence of bison-on-bison injuries and losses.
+Extra space allows them to escape from each other and reduces the incidence of bison-on-bison injuries and losses.
 Following the same protocol, it is much more humane and productive to keep all pens and alleys loose or at 30 percent (or less) capacity when working bison.